The Evolution of Deviate - a path less trodden

 GrandSass050.jpg

-2022 was something of a seminal year for Deviate following the success of the award-winning Claymore.
-To mark its success, we wanted to celebrate our roots by telling the story of our inception.
-To do so, we partnered with local artist Douglas Roulston to create a very special custom Claymore inspired by the Cairngorms.
+2022 marked a defining moment for Deviate following the success of the award-winning Claymore.
+To celebrate that milestone, and to honour the brand’s roots, we worked with local artist Douglas Roulston to create a unique custom Claymore inspired by the Cairngorms.
+Watch the full story and explore the project in the film below.

 Chris riding an early prototype of the Guide